 ⇒ Stronger acid + Weak base = Acidic solution

 ⇒ Strong acid + Strong base = Neutral solution

-That means the interaction of strong base and weak acid forms basic solution, stronger acid with weak base forms acidic solution and stronger acid with stronger base forms neutral solution.
+That means the interaction of strong base and weak acid forms a basic solution, stronger acid with weak base forms an acidic solution, and stronger acid with stronger base forms a neutral solution.

 Using the ionic reaction of potassium chloride formation we can also understand why the aqueous solution of KCl is considered neutral.